cockroachdb/docs/deploy-cockroachdb-on-microsoft-azure-insecure.md

 ---
-title: Deploy CockroachDB on Google Cloud Platform GCE (Insecure)
+title: Deploy CockroachDB on Microsoft Azure (Insecure)
-summary: Learn how to deploy CockroachDB on Google Cloud Platform's Compute Engine.
+summary: Learn how to deploy CockroachDB on Microsoft Azure.
 toc: false
 toc_not_nested: true
 ---

-This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Google Cloud Platform's Compute Engine (GCE).
+This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Microsoft Azure.

 If you plan to use CockroachDB in production, we recommend instead using the **Secure** instructions below.